 Named for the beloved Chicago Cubs announcer, this laidback, family-friendly spot is home to one of the city’s favorite burgers.
 The Holy Cow! burger (a favorite catchphrase of Harry Caray) features an all-beef burger topped with candied applewood smoked bacon, smoked gouda, lettuce, tomato, and Harry’s steak sauce on a soft brioche bun.
 Water Tower Place, 835 N. Michigan Ave., The Magnificent Mile

 Other burger options: Great gourmet burgers are not limited to burger joints.
-Restaurants known to offer a stellar standout on their menu include the world-famous “cheezborger” at Billy Goat Tavern near The Magnificent Mile; Chicago Cut Steakhouse near downtown; Mott Street in Wicker Park and Mini Mott in Logan Square; and Burger Bar in the South Loop.
+Restaurants known to offer a stellar standout on their menu include the world-famous “cheezborger” at Billy Goat Tavern near The Magnificent Mile; Chicago Cut Steakhouse near downtown; Mott Street in Wicker Park; and Burger Bar in the South Loop.